awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `CopyTagsToSnapshot`  <a name="cfn-rds-dbinstance-copytagstosnapshot"></a>
-True to copy all tags from the DB instance to snapshots of the DB instance, and otherwise false\.
-The default is false\.
+A value that indicates whether to copy tags from the DB instance to snapshots of the DB instance\.
+By default, tags are not copied\.
  **Amazon Aurora**
 Not applicable\.
 Copying tags to snapshots is managed by the DB cluster\.
 Setting this value for an Aurora DB instance has no effect on the DB cluster setting\.
 *Required*: No